tsasam/fullstack_challenge/Readme.md

 To use it just execute `./run.sh` and navigate to `http://localhost:8000`

-The run command will take several minutes to complete the first time it is executed because it has to create the full docker container.
+The run command will take several minutes (around 5 minutes) to complete the first time it is executed because it has to create the full docker container.

 While the container is running you can use these commands